idrinth-thalui/core/dialogue/followers/IdrinthFollowerDialogueLucienIdle.md

 - It always grieves my heart when I see those twisted shadows of the once proud Snow Elves...
 - Ah, Nords.
 Still as headstrong as their Atmoran ancestors.
 I wonder whom of us they fear more?
 - The city of Ysgramor.
 It had seen better times.
 You should have seen it.
 - I wish you'd have seen Winterhold in it's prime.
-I remember a cozy little inn right on the cliff's edge... all gone now.
+I remember a cosy little inn right on the cliff's edge... all gone now.
 - If you ever want to know more about Altmer religion and history, I will gladly answer.
 - Do not worry, Lucien.
 I will not drink your blood.
 On my honour as follower of Trinimac.